AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 │   │   │  ├── libs.tech -> files specific for the tool (klayout,netgenmagic...)
 ```

 Inside a specfic design folder contains a `config.tcl` which overrides the default settings on OpenLANE.
 These configurations are specific to a design (e.g. clock period, clock port, verilog files...).
-The priority level for the OpenLANE settings:
+The priority order for the OpenLANE settings:
-1. Default values
+1. sky130_xxxxx_config.tcl
 2. config.tcl
-3. sky130_xxxxx_config.tcl
+3. Default values

 ### Task for the Day 1 Lab: Find the flipflop ratio percentage for the design `picorv32a`.
 This is the ratio of the number of flip flops to the total number of cells